Strong approximation and a conjecture of Harpaz and Wittenberg: Introduction

 \begin{ack} The authors are very grateful to Olivier Wittenberg for numerous helpful comments and for setting this project in motion by asking for a proof of Theorem \ref{thm:1}.
-While working on this paper the first author was supported by {\em ERC grant} \texttt{306457} and the second author by the {\em NSF} under agreement No. \texttt{DMS-1128155}. \end{ack}
+While working on this paper the first author was supported by {\em ERC grant} \texttt{306457} and the second author by the {\em NSF} under agreement No. \texttt{DMS-1128155}.
+The authors are also grateful to the anonymous referee for numerous helpful comments. \end{ack}